Crisis At De Beers – 1992 Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive schemes for old people and females.
+• Intro of appealing schemes for old individuals and females.

-• Intro of complimentary card of membership to use plan of special offer to its devoted clients.
+• Intro of complimentary card of membership to offer package of special deal to its faithful consumers.